 The workplace will need to do a better job to inspire people to get back to the office and help them work better in the future.

-No matter the industry, workplace managers and administrators always have plenty to think about.
-From everyday operations, like making certain employees are staying on tasks and handling any situation that arises, to more of the big picture responsibilities, like developing budget plans and conducting quarterly reviews.
+No matter the industry, workplace managers and administrators always have plenty to consider.
+From everyday operations, like ensuring employees are staying on task and handling any situation that arises, to more of the big picture responsibilities, like developing budget plans and conducting quarterly reviews.
 If you're in one of these positions, you likely know the busyness well; by the time you list everything on your to-do list, you feel as if there isn't any room left in your brain for anything else.

-Across the United States, restrictions around being indoors with others are beginning to ease.
-This is allowing offices and other workplace spaces to reopen.
-To do safely and while regarding the mental well-being of employees requires attention to detail, especially when it comes to cleaning protocols.
+Across the United States, restrictions around being indoors with others are beginning to ease, allowing offices and other workspaces to reopen.
+To do this safely and while regarding the mental well-being of employees requires attention to detail, especially when it comes to cleaning protocols.